 Hahn added depth at tackle, but did not see game action.

-Before Nebraska (Tri-County High School)
+Before Nebraska (Tri-County HS/North Dakota State)

 Hahn enrolled briefly at North Dakota State in 2012, before transferring to Nebraska.
 Hahn was a four-year starter on the line for Coach John McGary at Tri-County High School, helping the school to four straight state playoff appearances, including a trip to the Class C-2 quarterfinals and a 9-2 record in 2011.
 Hahn was a first-team Class C-2 all-state selection as a senior after earning an honorable-mention selection as a junior.